suprfanz/flask-fb-neo4j-d3/README.md

 }
 ```

-You can modify the [Cypher](https://neo4j.com/developer/cypher-query-language/) queries to your particular data set as long as the resulting json is in the correct format.
+You can modify the [Cypher](https://neo4j.com/developer/cypher-query-language/) queries to your particular data set as long as the resulting JSON is in the correct format.

 ```
 def create_guest_node():